Hrishitcodethis/mcp-servers/README.md

 # MCP Demo Project

-This project serves as a demonstration and exploration of various Multi-Cloud Platform (MCP) servers and their respective use cases.
+This project serves as a demonstration and exploration of various Model Context Protocol (MCP) servers and their respective use cases.
 It aims to provide a clear understanding of how different MCP services can be integrated and utilized within a single application, showcasing their functionalities and potential workflows.

 ## Project Overview